 My child is on a special diet or has food allergies, will this be respected while in your care?

 Little Steps Therapy Services enforces a strict no food sharing policy to ensure the observation of any special diets or food allergies our clients may have.
 Parent’s permission will be obtained before the child is allowed to eat any food that may be brought in for special occasions.
 We also indicate any dietary restrictions by placing an alert label on your child’s program binder so all staff working with them will be aware.

 What do I do if my child is sick and has a session booked?

-If you child is ill please cancel the appointment by calling the office at 250 386-1171.
-Therapy is hard work for children so it is important that they have time to rest and recover from their illness.
+If your child is ill, please cancel the appointment by calling the office at 250-386-1171.
+Therapy is hard work for children, so it is important that they have time to rest and recover from their illness.
 Staff at Little Steps also work with many children and do not want to get sick themselves or pass on illness to other children and families.

 If a child becomes sick during a session, (high fever, vomiting, diarrhea, green or yellow nasal discharge), we will notify the parent and have them pick the child up early.

 What happens if I am late for pickup?

 The staff member will notify the office and have you called to obtain your estimated time of arrival.
 If you cannot be reached, we will try alternate numbers on the contact sheet including the emergency contact person.